ActualLab/Fusion.Samples/docs/index.md

 - Once any of these tasks completes, you call `GetOnlinePresenceState` for every `Contact` which has `UserId` field
 - And so on.

-If this is the first time your client runs these calls, a lot of them will be thrown concurrently - and that's where Stl.Rpc kicks in by batching similarly-timed calls and call results into a single transmission unit.
+If this is the first time your client runs these calls, a lot of them will be thrown concurrently - and that's where ActualLab.Rpc kicks in by batching similarly-timed calls and call results into a single transmission unit.

 And if it's not the first time you client does this, the situation is even better, coz 95%-99% of these calls will be eliminated by Fusion Clients - i.e. they'll simply resolve instantly without incurring any RPC.